mohatagarvit/Quora-Question-Pair-Similarity/README.md

 # Case Study - Quora Question Pair Similarity
 An application of NLP and classical ML algorithms to an interesting real-world use case : Predicting similarity between two questions on Quora.
 This allows the platform to combine similar questions into one and combine their answers to avoid duplication and unnecessary confusion, thus improving the user experience on the knowledge sharing platform.

-This was a [Kaggle Challenge](https://www.kaggle.com/c/quora-question-pairs) posted by Quora in 2017
+This was a [Kaggle Challenge](https://www.kaggle.com/c/quora-question-pairs) posted by Quora in 2017 and I have worked on this as a project to test my understanding of the course ["Information Retrieval"](https://nlp.stanford.edu/IR-book/information-retrieval-book.html).

 ## Business Problem